-Elections for executive positions are held prior to April 15th of the academic year.
+Elections for all 11 positions are held annually prior to April 15th of the academic year.
+If all positions are not filled there will be a by election held in the Fall.

-If you are interested in becoming an elected executive member for the following academic year, please email admin@sakc.ca for more information.
+If you would like to know how to become a Student Board Member, please email admin@sakc.ca for more information.